hiddentao/hiddentao.com/_posts/2019-03-26-architecting-microservices-for-effective-development-and-deployment.md

 To ease this burden you may choose to use a [monorepo structure](https://hackernoon.com/one-vs-many-why-we-moved-from-multiple-git-repos-to-a-monorepo-and-how-we-set-it-up-f4abb0cfe469).
 Essentially, all your services would sit in a single source repository but still be deployed separately.
-And Monorepos aren't just useful for to backend services, they can be used to organize any collection of repositories that are closely related, e.g.
+And Monorepos aren't just useful for backend services, they can be used to organize any collection of repositories that are closely related, e.g.
 [Babel](https://github.com/babel/babel), [Truffle](https://github.com/trufflesuite/truffle),
 [React](https://github.com/facebook/react).